awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticache-replicationgroup.md

 `CacheSubnetGroupName`  <a name="cfn-elasticache-replicationgroup-cachesubnetgroupname"></a>
 The name of the cache subnet group to be used for the replication group\.
 If you're going to launch your cluster in an Amazon VPC, you need to create a subnet group before you start creating a cluster\.
-For more information, see [Subnets and Subnet Groups](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/SubnetGroups.html)\.
+For more information, see [AWS::ElastiCache::SubnetGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticache-subnetgroup.html)\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)